Time Management and Writing

 The Value of Research

 The research stage is one of the main contributing factors to the amount time it takes to create content.
-No one knows everything, but it’s your job to learn as much as possible and impart that knowledge to your readers.
+No one knows everything, but it’s your job to be as informed as possible in order to give your readers high quality takes.
+In Orbit’s study, those who undertook rigorous research were 41% more likely to report strong results.

 The more time you invest in your work, the better it will typically become.
 It is important to remember, however, that spending too much time can lead to missed deadlines and a heavier workload.
 As with many things in life, striking a balance is key.